UCSD-SEELab/SmartHomeProjectDeliverable/SmartHomePublic/README.md

 5. **Pressure Mat** - The pressure mat returns a `16x32` array of integers indicating the observed pressure on each of the corresponding `512` sensors.
 We aggregate each array into a sum and compute a rolling mean and variance over the past three observations.
 This serves as an "indiactor" feature for if someone is standing on the mat and additionally provides the option to descriminate the identity of the test subject from their approximate weight.
 6. **Open Close Sensors** - The contact sensors indicate if a door is open or closed.
 We process these features into a set of three binary features indicating if the corresponding door has been opened in the previous 1, 5 or 10 minutes.
 A value is sent only when there is a change in state detected (i.e. the door is opened or closed)
 7. **Bluetooth Locator Beacons** - There are four bluetooth locator beacons named `rssi<1-4>`.
 Beacons 1 and 2 are located in the kitchen, beacon 3 is located in the dining room, and beacons 4 and 5 are located in the living room.
 Each beacon returns a value between -100 and -1 with larger values indicating closer proximity.
 A value of `0` indicates no data.
 We process these into a three boolean feature indicating if the test subject was in the kitchen, living room or dining room.
 To compute these values we replace 0's with -9999 and then compute an argmax over the vector of returned values.

+## Obtaining Labels

+The scripts above will automatically generate labeled Pandas dataframes.
+To label data during data collection we used an app which sent an MQTT message indicating the time at which an activity was changed.
+To manually label datasets (although we stress this is not necessary) labels can be extracted from the MQTT file using `RawDataDigester.get_labels()`.
+The labels can then be aligned to another time-series based on the timestamp.

+## Notes

+There was a sensor maulfunction during data collection for test subjects 4 and 5 and the contact sensor on the refrigerator did not send any data.
+Additionally, during data collection for subject 5, there is a gap during which no data was collected due to a network glitch in the test home.
+Our recommendation is to use these two datasets as test cases to evaluate prediction under unreliable data from sensors.

 ## Model training